Shoresh92/Type_I_error/index.md

 Before I continue, I assume the reader is familiar with Hypothesis Testing and to keep this writing short, I only discuss few concepts that are crucial in understanding the outcome.

-## Basic Concepts

-* p-value

-In A/B testing, the p-value is the probability that we would get the observed difference between the A and B groups (or a more extreme difference) by random chance.

-And according to the same reference,
-> $p$-values are calculated based on the assumptions that the null is true for the population and that the difference in the sample is caused entirely by random chance.
-Consequently, P values can’t tell you the probability that the null is true or false because it is 100% true from the perspective of the calculations.

 ## Where does p-value come from?

 According to [minitab](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values)
 > In technical terms, a $p$-value is the probability of obtaining an effect at least as extreme as the one in your sample data, assuming the truth of the null hypothesis.
 Let's elaborate on this.

 Any variable $x$ with normal distribution can be transormed to variable $z$ with standard normal distribution using the following formula